-The Enterprise Center in Johnson County (ECJC) is a non-profit organization that helps Kansas City entrepreneurs grow by providing entrepreneur education, mentoring, office space and connections to capital.
-The ECJC is a hub of entrepreneurial activity, housing the Women’s Business Center, the Mid-America Angels Investment Network, the Women’s Capital Connection, the Growth Mentoring Service and many growing early-stage companies.
+The Enterprise Center in Johnson County (ECJC) is a non-profit organization that helps Kansas City entrepreneurs grow by providing entrepreneur education, mentoring, and connections to capital.
+The ECJC is a hub of entrepreneurial activity, housing the Fountain Innovation Fund (seed), Mid-America Angels Investment Network (angel), the Women’s Capital Connection (seed), the Growth Mentoring Service, and the Women’s Business Center.

-Whether you need help determining where to start or you’re working to grow your business, ECJC can be a valuable resource in helping entrepreneurs and startups navigate the many resources that are available to them.
-ECJC startup resources are open to all companies, regardless of their location.
+Whether you need help determining where to start or you’re working to grow your business, ECJC is a valuable resource in helping entrepreneurs and startups navigate the many resources available to them.
+ECJC resources are available to companies in Missouri or Kansas.
 We look forward to meeting you soon!

 As a part of this initiative, we will be engaging entrepreneurs across the state of Kansas to help bring the voice of the entrepreneurial community to Topeka, though research, events and communications.
 If you would like to be involved in this effort, please fill out this form so that we can keep you in the loop!

 This new bootcamp will help founders of technical products learn to be effective at selling to their earliest customers.
 This small class group program will meet weekly for 6 weeks to map an executable plan to be efficiently grow, so a skilled sales person can be hired.

 The 8th cohort of this 9-week bootcamp, facilitated by Keith Harrington, will launch April 21st.
 If you are struggling to raise capital, just starting out, or anticipate starting the process in the next 6 months — join us!
 This program meets each Thursday evening from 5:30-7:00pm.